Live Wire (Mötley Crüe song)

-"Live Wire" is the debut single by the American heavy metal band Mötley Crüe.
+"Live Wire" is the second single by the American heavy metal band Mötley Crüe.
 It was released on their 1981 debut album Too Fast for Love.

+In 2015, "Sleazegrinder" of Louder included the song in his list of "The 20 Greatest Hair Metal Anthems Of All Time".

 Overview

 The video was directed by the members of Mötley Crüe.
 It showcases the band's stage theatrics, such as Nikki Sixx setting himself on fire (due to lack of money to perform on stage pyrotechnics) and Mick Mars drooling blood.
 The single was released on August 16, 1982.
 In May 2006, it was ranked #17 on VH1's list of the 40 greatest metal songs of all time.

 The song was remixed in 1991 alongside "Piece of Your Action" for the compilation album Decade of Decadence.

 Cover versions

+In 1997, American post-hardcore band BoySetsFire covered the song on their debut album "The Day the Sun Went Out".
 In 2000, fellow heavy metal band Fozzy covered this song for their debut self-titled album.
 Swedish hardcore punk band Refused included a cover in their The Demo Compilation.
 In 2010, Japanese rock band Vamps covered it as the B-side to their single "Devil Side".
 Meghan Kabir recorded a slow version of the song for Mötley Crüe's 2019 biopic The Dirt.

 In 2014, The Cadillac Three covered the song on Nashville Outlaws: A Tribute to Mötley Crüe released via Big Machine Records.